txroberts/Honours-Project/README.md

 ### 3. Evaluation
   1. The Essence' models, three instances of BIBD problem (Minion parameter files), and the Minion file for each BIBD problem
   2. The data generated from the evaluation
+### 4. Batch files
+Automation scripts to speed up the parsing and loading process